 BK: Yeah.
-At his age.
-But we were so determined…to stay here.
-That’s what it was.
-We got offered…He could’ve sold out.
-You know, the property was still worth money.
+Yeah.
+But we were so determined to stay here.
+He could’ve sold out.
+The property was still worth money.
 He could’ve sold, but he said, “No. I’m going to build.”
 And he sacrificed everything he had.
 That’s why it’s so disheartening to what’s going on today.
-Like, “Guys, come on!, You know.
+Like, “Guys, come on!
 What are you doing?”
 Now you want it from us cause now it’s valuable, but you don’t know what it took to get to this point.

 ER: And you brought the business back here.
-You helped do that.

-BK: Oh, I wouldn’t let that happen.
+BK: I wouldn’t let that happen.